dutzi/ensure-localhost/readme.md

 npx ensure-localhost
 ```

-In a package where either an environmental param named HOST is configured either globally or through a .env file.
+In a package where an environmental param named HOST is configured, either globally or through a .env file.

-## typical setup
+## Typical setup

 Install as a dev dependency and add the following to your package.json `scripts`: